-Taking into consideration only the VOs publishing appliances, the average number of appliances published by a single VO looks increased as well (+25% for both software and virtual appliances in 6 months).
+Taking into consideration only the VOs publishing appliances, the number of appliances published by a single VO increased on average by +25% for both software and virtual appliances in 6 months).

 IT service management

-During first year of the project, WP5 has been working towards improvement of EGI service delivery and quality of its services.
+During the first year of the project, WP5 has been working towards improvement of EGI service delivery and quality of its services.
+The